MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 1. Under **Apps**, select **Open**.

 1. On the Manage apps page, select **Upload**, and browse to the app you want upload, or drag the app into the library.
-SharePoint Framework solutions have the file name extension .sppkg. and SharePoint add-ins have the file name extension .app.
+SharePoint Framework solutions have the file name extension .sppkg.

-1. Review the info in the "Do you trust" dialog box.
+1. Review the info in the **Enable app** panel.
 Depending on the functionality that the app provides, the developer can set a flag that allows you to add the app to all sites in the organization.
-To do this, select **Make this solution available to all sites in the organization**.
+To do this, select **Enable this app and add it to all sites**.

     > [!NOTE]
     > We recommend testing solutions before deploying them broadly.

+1. Select **Enable app**.

-1. Select **Deploy**.
+1. Select **Close**.

-1. To help site owners identify and use the app, right-click it, and then select **Properties**.
+1. To help site owners identify and use the app, select the app, and then select **Properties**.

 1. Review and edit the **Name** for the app and enter optional information like a description, images, category, publisher, and support URL.
 Follow the instructions on the screen for details like image size.